dmahugh/github/README.md

 ![MicrosoftReposOutput](images/MicrosoftReposOutput.png)

-Here's an example of how to retrieve the public repos for a specified user instead of organization, and how to specify fields to be returned:
+Here's an example of how to retrieve the public repos for a specified user (Octocat) instead of organization, and how to specify fields to be returned (full_name and default_branch):

 ![OctocatRepos](images/OctocatRepos.png)